We are pleased to welcome you to our libraries for studying and browsing. Please remember to bring your University card for swipe entry.

 Enabling Services provide support for students with disabilities, mental health conditions or specific learning difficulties.

-The Hartley Library lift is not currently available to students but we have bookable study spaces on the entrance level (level 2) for students who find using the stairs difficult.
 Please contact firstname.lastname@example.org if you have any questions on accessing the library or library resources.

 You will find support and advice on our Academic Skills pages covering useful study skills such as: critical thinking, academic integrity (referencing and avoiding plagiarism), information management, presentation skills, exam technique and research skills.

-Appointments for writing support and general academic skills support.
+You can also book appointments for writing support and general academic skills support.